imperva/dsfkit/examples/poc/basic_deployment/README.md

 4. Federation
 5. Creation of a new “Demo DB” - RDS MySQL
 6. Auto configuration of the RDS MySQL to enable native audit
-7. Onboard the DB to DSF Hub
+7. Onboarding the DB to the Agentless Gateway
 8. There is an option to create also an RDS MsSQL with audit configured and with synthetic data on it.
 In order to do so, use the variable 'db_types_to_onboard' and specify which DBs to create and onboard.</br>
     For example, in order to create both 'RDS MySQL' and 'RDS MsSQL', run the following:
     ```bash